 Best Things to Do in Amsterdam!

-Coming to Amsterdam – You’re thinking coffee shops and canalas and picturesque bridges, but Amsterdam is so much more than that.
-Home to centuries of Dutch art, Tulips and fine dining, Amsterdam has something for everybody.
-So here are some proposals for things to do in Amsterdam, let’s go!
+Coming to Amsterdam, you’re thinking coffee shops, canals, and picturesque bridges.
+Amsterdam is so much more than that.
+Home to centuries of Dutch art, tulips, and fine dining, Amsterdam has something for everybody.
+So here are some of the best things to do in Amsterdam.
+Let’s go!

 Local Tip: if you plan multiple museums, buy yourself a museum card.
 It grants access to all museums and you get to skip most of the queues as well.
-Also, consider buying tickets online in those museums.
+Also, consider buying tickets online for some of the Amsterdam art museums.

-Travelling with kids (or you like building and breaking stuff)?
+Amsterdam with Kids – (or you like building and breaking stuff?)

 Go visit Nemo, the interactive science museum, that is designed like a drowning ship in the harbor of Amsterdam.
 You can also visit Artis Royal Zoo for more fun with the young ones!
-The Zoo has an impressive aquarium, many animals that roan around in a natural habitat and even a huge section dedicated to insects!
+The Zoo has an impressive aquarium, open areas where animals roam around, and even a huge section dedicated to insects!
 There is no shortage of things to do in Amsterdam with kids.

 Tired of art?
-Then what better the way to continue your cultural experience with The most famous cocktail experience in The Netherlands or take a swig of Dutch beer at the legendry Heineken brewery turned interactive museum.
+Then what better the way to continue your cultural experience with The most famous cocktail experience in The Netherlands.
+Take a swig of Dutch beer at the legendary Heineken brewery turned interactive museum.

 Generally speaking, it’s always a good idea to hang about De Leisdseplein, one of the main going out areas in the city.
 While most people will tell you this is an uber touristic area, you can find a few gems worth visiting in the area with classic Amsterdam food and drink.

 Cafe de Klos – A known Dutch institute in Amsterdam which has been serving the same wondrous smoked ribs without change since the 1970`s.
 If you want to get in without waiting for two hours, try coming after 21:00 and in small groups.
 Alternatively, you can get drunk at the pub across the street on some fine local Amsterdam beers, and they’ll call you when your table is ready.

 Tired after a long day of walking?
 Need to put your legs up and have a shot or 1400 of Whisky?
-Then head over to Cafe L&B which has, at the last count, 1401 types of whisky.
-The place opens up at 20:00 and fills up shortly after, so get there on time.
+Then head over to Cafe L&B which has, at the last count, 1,401 types of whisky.
+The place opens up at 20:00 and fills up quickly, so get there on time.
 Favorite local game: try to tackle the bartender to find the most obscure bottle on the menu (hint: you’ll lose, every time).

 For some local atmosphere head over to Cafe Stevens , at the Nieuemarkt square, where after having a nice dinner with the locals, you can walk over to the Red Light District or to Chinatown, both in walking distance.